 As described above, the project site provides a variety of habitat resources for native fauna species, including foraging, roosting and shelter resources for threatened species as well as common native fauna.
 Groundcover vegetation, leaf litter and woody debris would provide shelter and foraging substrate for reptiles, frogs and invertebrates.
 Construction is likely to result in the injury or mortality of some individuals of these less mobile fauna species and other small terrestrial fauna that may be sheltering in vegetation within the subject site during clearing activities.
-Mitigation measures are recommended to minimise potential injury or mortality of native fauna and especially Green and Golden Bell Frog individuals, including pre-clearing surveys, use of frog-proof fencing near construction sites, and management of the trench (see Table 6-1).
+This could potentially include mortality or injury of Green and Golden Bell Frog individuals that may be sheltering in wetland areas or artificial ponds.